mehmetcabbar/rickAndMorty/README.md

 git clone https://github.com/mehmetcabbar/rickAndMorty.git
 ```

-## Clone the project

-Go to project folder and run this code inside of directory;
+## Install dependencies

+Navigate to the project folder in your terminal, then run the following command to install the dependencies:

 ```
 yarn install
 ```

-When install process is done, we have just one step for the project run
-In same terminal, you can run that code below;
+## Start the project

+Once the installation process is complete, you only need one more step to run the project.
+In the same terminal, run:

 ```
 yarn start
 ```

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+This will start the development server, and the project will be accessible in your browser.

+## Happy coding

+Thank you for taking the time to explore this project! \
+If you have any questions, feedback, or contributions, feel free to reach out. \
+Happy coding!